JinTA0/CV/README.md

 - Competent in MATLAB and am also familiar with Python and C for research purposes
 - Experience of AutoCAD and SolidWorks; used FEA software Abaqus and COMSOL Multiphysics
 - Paper/report writing and presentation with Microsoft Office and Endnote
-- Language: English(fluent，participated in CET-6 with a score of 511 and IELTS with a s score of 6.5 in 2014)
+- Language: English(fluent, participated in CET-6 with a score of 511 and IELTS with a s score of 6.5 in 2014)

 ***